saltstack/salt/doc/ref/states/requisites.rst

-    If a state should only execute when another state has changes, and otherwise do nothing, the new ``onchanges`` requisite should be used instead of ``watch``. ``watch`` is designed to add *additional* behavior when there are changes, but otherwise execute normally.
+    If a state should only execute when another state has changes, and otherwise do nothing, the new ``onchanges`` requisite should be used instead of ``watch``. ``watch`` is designed to add *additional* behavior when there are changes, but otherwise the state executes normally.

 The state containing the ``watch`` requisite is defined as the watching state.
 The state specified in the ``watch`` statement is defined as the watched